Meet Alex Caspero

 Vegetarian Pasta Bake!
 This one pot dish is NO BOIL!
 Just throw everything into a casserole dish and bake!
 Pasta, tomato butter sauce, cheese, and meatless Italian sausage are all you need.

 Pasta is my love language.
 Especially when covered in a silky tomato sauce and lots of cheese.
 It’s the one food that I almost always crave; the perfect combo of comfort, easy and absolute deliciousness.

 Growing up, her signature dish was baked vegetable ziti.
-A dish I’ve made hundreds of times and have used to celebrate new life, mourn death and fed many a hungry, broken hearts.
-It’s the dish that I almost always have ready to go in my freezer whenever anyone needs some nourishment or we need a ready-made dinner.
+A dish I’ve made hundreds of times and have used to celebrate new life, mourn death, and feed many hungry, broken hearts.
+This pasta bake is my go-to freezer meal for new moms and it’s also the dish that I almost always have ready to go in my freezer whenever we need a ready-made dinner.

 I love baked ziti but I don’t like the prep.
 Between slow-roasting the vegetables, making the homemade sauce, seasoning the ricotta and cooking the pasta it’s at least an hour process.

 So when I saw this technique from Pinch of Yum, I knew I had to adapt that pasta bake to fit my needs.
 Very little prep and you don’t have to cook the pasta ahead of time?
 Sold.

 I had visions of making lots of changes; doing a butter-free sauce, using vegan sausage and increasing the vegetables for this vegetarian pasta bake.
 But all of that ended up being more work- the exact opposite of what I intended.
 After all, I already own the world’s best baked ziti recipe; I needed something that could be put together for a weeknight and be just as delicious.